 It is a very known fact that technological progress is always accompanied by related challenges—the aviation industry is not an exception with the high-end technologies it is implementing.

 Aviation is confronted with a range of issues including safety, security, and occupational risks.
-In specific, security technology is deployed to reduce, monitor, and identity the events which can lead to serious issues.
+In specific, security technology is deployed to reduce, monitor, and identify the events which can lead to serious issues.